Kiyoraka/Kiyoraka/README.md

 ### 📝 Batchfile : 1
 ---
 <div align="center">
-  This profile auto update based on time github workflow set by the user.
+  This profile auto update based on time by github workflow set by the user.
 </div>